Badgie/spotirec/README.md

 ```
 $ spotirec
 ```
-Optionally you can add a limit as an integer value
+Optionally you can add a limit as an integer value with the `-l` argument
 ```
-$ spotirec 50
+$ spotirec -l 50
 ```
 This option determines how many tracks should be added to your new playlist.
 The default value is 20, and the max value is 100.

-Additionally, you can pass arguments to specify the what the recommendations should be based on
+Additionally, you can pass arguments to specify the what the recommendations should be based on - these are mutually exclusive
 ```
 $ spotirec -t
 $ spotirec -a